STOCK TITAN

 Caro Holdings (CAHO) has negative shareholder equity of -$1.1M as of fiscal year 2025, which causes the debt-to-equity ratio to appear negative or not meaningful.
 This can occur when accumulated losses exceed invested capital, or after large share buyback programs.
 Other solvency metrics like the current ratio or interest coverage may be more informative.

-Caro Holdings (CAHO) has a Piotroski F-Score of 2 out of 9, indicating weak financial health.
+Caro Holdings (CAHO) has a Piotroski F-Score of 2 out of 7 computable signals; 2 of the nine could not be computed from available data, so the full-scale strength rating is not shown.
 The F-Score evaluates nine binary signals across profitability (positive ROA, positive cash flow, improving ROA, earnings quality), leverage (decreasing debt, improving liquidity, no share dilution), and operating efficiency (improving gross margin, improving asset turnover).
 Scores of 7 to 9 indicate strong and improving fundamentals.
 Learn more in our complete guide to financial health indicators.

 Caro Holdings (CAHO) has an earnings quality ratio of 0.54x, considered low quality (accrual-driven).
 This ratio compares operating cash flow to net income.
 A ratio above 1.0x means the company generates more cash than its reported earnings, indicating sustainable, cash-backed profits.
 Ratios below 1.0x suggest earnings rely on accounting accruals rather than actual cash generation.
 Learn more in our complete guide to financial health indicators.